yvanyamp/spectrocloud-assignment/technical-writer/instructions.md

 - You can use Gitlab, GitHub, Bitbucket, or any other versioning control system to host your deliverable.
 - Assume the content would reside in a formal documentation site.
 - Users of all skill level will read the content.
+- This is not a [tutorial](https://docs.spectrocloud.com/clusters/public-cloud/deploy-k8s-cluster), nor a [procedural document](https://docs.spectrocloud.com/clusters/cluster-management/remove-clusters) (Step 1 ...
+Step N).
+The content is intended to be a reference page (also known as a concept page) that both beginners and experts can use to find information about a topic.
+The content should provide enough information to help the reader understand the concept and how to use the various commands.

 ## Tips